amrmhassan/smart-wallet/time line.md

 DONE - make the quick action cards
-DONE - make the quick action operations possible through the quick actions screen DONE - make to calculator to handle the float values with the period (.) test the calculator by many probabilities then integrate it with the add transaction screen
+DONE - make the quick action operations possible through the quick actions screen DONE - make to calculator to handle the float values with the period (.)

-search for an arrow entering a wallet icon search for an arrow going out from a wallet icon make these two icons to be instead of arrow up for outcome and arrow down for income

-search how to make the keyboard not to reduce the size of the screen flutter or how to handle keyboard in flutter

-search for how to cancel any opened snackbar to remove any snackbars if another is clicked

-let the user add outcomes more than what he has in his income to let the current money be negative -- or let him add a debt
+DONE - test the calculator by many probabilities then integrate it with the add transaction screen

 ----------------
-for the profiles
+DONE - for the profiles
--- in the fetchTransactions make it request only the transactions with the account profile id -- and make the _transactions only has the transactions of the activated profile
+DONE - -- in the fetchTransactions make it request only the transactions with the account profile id DONE - -- and make the _transactions only has the transactions of the activated profile

+add the update profile method in the profileProvider then use it to update the current profile states of the profile when adding new transaction

+add a lastActivatedDate to each profile then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)